 7. Expensive Socks Are Worth It

-We like these Darn Tough Merino Wool Socks.
+We like these Darn Tough Merino Wool Socks available on Amazon.
 High performance, blister proof and come with an unconditional lifetime guarantee.

 Thus, it is really worth it to spend some money on good-quality socks for your Bug Out Bag.
 Likewise, be prepared to spend money on other essentials like: